axibase/atsd/administration/migration/install-java-8.md

 yum install java-1.8.0-openjdk-devel
 ```

-In case the package is not available, install OpenJDK 8 by downloading the binary, configuring an alternative package repository, or using an alternative package manager, e.g. [SDKMAN](https://sdkman.io/):
+In case the package is not available, install OpenJDK 8 by downloading the binary, configuring an alternative package repository, or using an alternative package manager such as [SDKMAN](https://sdkman.io/):

 ```sh
 # non-root privileges required